jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 ## Intro To The AWS Global Network

-AWS has become the premier cloud service provider and provides companines with a global instrastructure and pay as you go service model helping companies to lower their TCO.
+AWS has become the premier cloud service provider and provides companies with a global infrastructure and pay as you go service model helping companies to lower their TCO.

-Thier infrastructure currently contains 24 geographic Regions around the world with a total of 77 Availability Zones.
-They have also announced plans for 6 more AWS Regions in Australia, India, Indonesia, Japan, Spain, and Switzerland which will incldue 18 Availability Zones.
+Their infrastructure currently contains 24 geographic Regions around the world with a total of 77 Availability Zones.
+They have also announced plans for 6 more AWS Regions in Australia, India, Indonesia, Japan, Spain, and Switzerland which will includes 18 Availability Zones.

 <img src="https://i.imgur.com/ZVH2bAl.jpg" width=600>